-Unless there is a lack of capacity at the District's school or the transfer conflicts with the provisions of a federal desegregation order applicable to the District, a student may transfer from the student's assigned school to another school in the District10 or from the student's resident district into the District if:
+Unless there is a lack of capacity at the district's school or the transfer conflicts with the provisions of a federal desegregation order applicable to the district, a student may transfer from the student's assigned school to another school in the district or from the student's resident district into the district if:

-- Either:
+Either:

-- The student's resident district has been classified by the state board as in need of Level 5 intensive support; or

-- O The student's assigned school has a rating of "F"; and

-- By May 1 of the year before the student intends to transfer, the student's parent, guardian, or the student if the student is over eighteen (18) years of age has submitted an application of the student's request to transfer to the:
+- The student's resident district has been classified by the state board as in need of Level 5 intensive support; or - The student's assigned school has a rating of "F"; and The student's parent, guardian, or the student if the student is over eighteen (18) years of age has submitted an application of the student's request to transfer by no earlier than January 1 and no later_than May 1 of the school year before the school year the student intends to transfer to both the sending and receiving school districts.

-- o DESE;

-- Sending school district; and

-- o Receiving school district.

-A student is not required to meet the May 1 application deadline if the student has a parent or guardian who is an active-duty member of the military and who has been transferred to and resides on a military base.
+A student is not required to meet the May 1 application deadline if the student has a parent or guardian who is an activeduty member of the military and who has been transferred to and resides on a military base.
 The student may transfer at any time if the student's application:

-- a.
-Is filed with the nonresident school district within fifteen (15) days of the parent's or guardian's arrival on the military base; - b.
-Includes the parent's or guardian's military transfer orders; and - c.
-Includes the parent's or guardian's proof of residency on the military base.
+- Is filed with the nonresident school district within fifteen (15) days of the parent's or guardian's arrival on the military base; - Includes the parent's or guardian's military transfer orders; and - Includes the parent's or guardian's proof of residency on the military base.